My One Bowl Fudge Brownies are easy, irresistible and better than any brownie mix you’ll ever bake!

 How to Store One Bowl Fudge Brownies

 To freeze, I recommend wrapping them individually in plastic wrap.
-Then place in a freezer-safe container or in individual freezer-safe baggies.
+Then place in a freezer-safe container or in individual freezer-safe baggies to store in the freezer for up to 3 months.

-To defrost frozen brownies, let them set at room temperature, uncovered, so they don’t absorb too much of the moisture.
+To defrost frozen brownies, let them set at room temperature for 1-2 hours, loosely covered, so they don’t absorb too much of the moisture.

 If you make these One Bowl Fudge Brownies, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see.
 I love seeing how inspired and creative y’all get with the recipes I share.
 Enjoy!